bezbrain/bezbrain/README.md

 - 🔭 I’m currently working on my Portfolio
-- 🌱 I’m currently learning JavaScript and React.js
+- 🌱 I’m currently learning Next.js and TypeScript
 - 📫 How to reach me: belloquadriolawale@gmail.com

 <!--